How Children Grieve Differently by Age: A Complete Developmental Guide

 What they need

-Assuming that because a child is not crying, they are not grieving.
-Children in this age group often avoid showing sadness because they are trying to protect the adults around them or because they do not yet have the emotional vocabulary to name what they feel.
+A common mistake adults make is assuming that because a child is not crying, they are not grieving.
+Children in this age group often avoid showing sadness because they are trying to protect the adults around them.

 Discover: Why angry children are often grieving children